hstsethi/dietcli/readme.md

 Download the release or [build](build.md) it yourself.

 Any one of the three arguments, `macro`, `min` or `vit`, mut be provided.
 An optional argument for filepath of custom `consumed.json` can be provided.
-If the custom file is not found then it tries to find `consumed.ini` in same directory. `rdi.json` must be in same directory as program.
+If the custom file is not found then it tries to find `consumed.json` in same directory. `rdi.json` must be in same directory as program.

 ```